Venerable Ajahn Sucitto (residential retreat)

 A Detox for the Heart

-NOTE: As of today, 5/7/18 this retreat is full, but we have started a waiting list.
-In the next week or so those who have applied will receive an email letting them know if they are registered or on the wait list.
-It is usual to have cancellations and people on the wait list do get in.
+NOTE: This retreat is full, with a substantial waiting list.
+Although the wait list is long, it is usual to have cancellations and people on the wait list do get in.
 If you really want to attend, we encourage you send in the registration and to keep these days open right up to the time of the retreat.
 If someone cancels right before the retreat we start going through the wait list, so someone able to attend on short notice is at an advantage.

 Madison Vipassana is thrilled to announce that Venerable Ajahn Sucitto will return to Wisconsin to lead a 10-day residential meditation retreat July 14–23, 2018.
 The retreat will be held at the St. Anthony Spirituality Center in Marathon, just west of Wausau.
 Situated on 40 wooded acres along the Big Rib River, the center offers quiet, seclusion, and lovely walking trails.